Fayetteville Public Library Offsite Exhibit Sign Up Form

 STUFF YOU’LL WANT TO BE AWARE OF:

-Deadline to sign up for the July-August show is June 21st.
+DEADLINE: The deadline to sign up for the July-August show is June 21st.

 This is actually valuable experience.
 You will learn the ropes of installating a large art exhibit.
 This will serve you well when you have your own Solo Exhibit(s).